Auto airbag manufacturing company Takata announced another recall involving 10 million vehicles over shrapnel concerns.

 The recall involves new airbag inflators that Takata issued to affected vehicles, after the original inflators were found to be defective.
 The inflators were created with ammonium nitrate, a chemical which later was found to break down quickly in climates with high temperatures.
 With the breakdown, this can cause the airbag to explode during the crash and allow shrapnel to come out into the car.

 Injured by a Takata Airbag?

-If you or someone you know has used J&J talc powder or other talcum based products extensively and been diagnosed with ovarian cancer, contact our office at (303)-999-9999 or (303)-835-9342 to schedule a free consultation.
-Click here to visit our practice area page on talcum powder and ovarian cancer for more information.
+If you or someone you know has been injured as a result of a Takata airbag, contact our team at (303)-999-9999 or at (303)-835-9342 to schedule a free consultation.
+Click here to view our practice area page on personal injury for more information.

 Injured in a Car Accident?

-Have you or someone you know been injured in a motor vehicle collision through no fault of your own?
-Then contact our team at (303)-999-9999 or (303)-835-9342 to schedule a free consultation.
-Click here to visit our practice area page on motor vehicle collisions for more information
+If you or someone you know has been involved in a motor vehicle accident, contact our team at (303)-999-9999 or (303)-835-9342 to schedule a free consultation.
+Click here to view our practice area page on car accidents for more information.

 Injured by a Vape Product?